Extremes in High Dimensions: Methods and Scalable Algorithms: Method

 \subsection{Approximating the \hr Model}

 A challenge of the \hr model is that the means and covariances of the underlying normal distribution are entangled in an intricate way.
-In the following, we propose to disentangle these two aspects by generalizing the densities.
-In this process, we will rewrite the density $\densitytradF{\argument;\variogram}$ in \eqref{eq:spectral-density} in a way that is independent of the choice of the index $\indexhigh$ by replacing the precision matrix $\covariance$ by the same matrix $\modifiedvariogram$ as \cite{HES-22}.
+In the following, we propose disentangling these two aspects by generalizing the densities.
+In this process, we will rewrite the density $\densitytradF{\argument;\variogram}$ in \eqref{eq:spectral-density} in a way that is independent of the choice of the index $\indexhigh$, replacing the precision matrix $\covariance^{-1}$ by the \hr precision matrix $\modifiedvariogram$ introduced in \cite{HES-22}.
+More precisely, we consider a matrix $\modifiedvariogram$ defined by

-To formulate our function class, we first need some more notation.
-We consider sets (you can also take nonempty subsets of them)